simonhicks/csv-utils/README.md

 ## Warning

-These are just awk scripts.
-They don't handle escapes or quoting or anything like that yet.
+The vast majority of this is just awk, without anything particularly clever being done.
+None of these scripts handle escapes or quoting or anything like that yet.

 ## TODO list

 These are things I'm planning to do soon (roughly in order)

-- a sort-by script which sorts by column names, leaving headers where they are.
+- make select ACTUALLY support -n
-- a select script for selecting/filtering out rows that meet conditions like 'location=London' or 'amount>15.99'
+- README entry for select
 - change count-by to count and make it handle both group-by and count unique
 - make the record separator configurable everywhere
 - a script that lets you process csvs with a quote char or with escaped record separators in the